vytautastv/tech501-sparta-app-cicd/README.md

 - uses Node JS v20
 - added for testing
 - new change for cicd pipeline
-- testing 12345
-- testing jenkins plugin
+- deploy testing time: 11:01